 It is important that you understand exactly how your Lawyer intends to charge legal costs and the amount you will be required to pay the conclusion of your claim.Most Lawyers will proceed with your claim based on a no win no fee conditional costs agreement.

-If you have any questions about the new Motor Accident Scheme, please feel free to contact us.
+If you have any questions about the new Motor Accident Scheme or Motor Vehicle Accident Compensation, please feel free to contact us.

 Matthew Garling, Founder of Garling & Co is a NSW Law Society Accredited Specialist in Personal Injury Law.
 He specialises in compensation law and has acted on behalf of thousands of injured people in work accidents, motor vehicle accidents and negligence cases over the last 20 years.